Prajwaliscoding/llm-inference-gateway/docs/local-setup.md

 # Local Setup

-Run the full gateway on your machine using Docker Compose.
+Run the full gateway, backend and frontend, on your machine.
 No AWS account or cloud resources needed for this.

 ## Prerequisites

-Docker and Docker Compose installed.
-That's the only requirement.
+Docker and Docker Compose, plus Node.js (for the frontend).
+That's it.

 ## 1. Clone the repo